BlackbitDigitalCommerce/pimcore-data-director/README.md

 * Performance:
     * Data is only imported if nothing has changed since the last import
     * If an object has not changed during import, it does not need to be saved
+    * Export data gets updated when objects change, so it is already prepared in the moment an export gets requested
 * Flexibility:
-    * Imports are customizable to data source and your Pimcore data model
+    * Imports and exports are customizable to data source and your Pimcore data model
     * Supports all Pimcore objects including data objects, object bricks, field collections, assets and documents
+    * Supports importing tags and properties
 * Minimization of programming effort: Only data modifications from the data source require minimal programming
-* Comfort functions: e.g. Optimizing inheritance, reverting imports, replacing placeholders
+* Comfort functions:
+    * Automatically extract raw data fields from import resources
+    * Automatically map raw data fields to Pimcore class fields
+    * Optimize inheritance
+    * Replace placeholders (for example to generate texts automatically)
+    * Automatic translation (with DeepL API)
+    * Error monitoring / notification of imports
+    * Revert imports

 * * *